kartograph/kartograph.py-old/readme.md

 svgmap
 ======

-**svgmap** is a simple toolset that helps to create interactive thematic maps that run across multiple browsers without using tile-based mapping environments like Google Maps or OpenStreetMaps.
+**svgmap** is a simple toolset that helps creating interactive thematic maps that run across multiple browsers without using tile-based mapping environments like Google Maps or OpenStreetMaps.
 Think of it as OpenLayers, but *a lot* more simple to use.

 ## How it works